zumasys/docs/site/smartsuite/release-notes/2021-january/README.md

 ## TotaLink (Credit-Cards)

-* Updated payment devices and payment interfaces to conform with PTPE, Contactless, NFC, Chip, PIN Debit, and digital wallets
+* Updated payment devices and payment interfaces to conform with PTPE, Contactless, NFC, Chip, PIN Debit, and digital wallets.
+Please contact [sales@total-computing.com](mailto:sales@total-computing.com) or your account representative for additional information.
     > May require processor and/or equipment upgrade

 ## Webstore